aristanetworks/anta/docs/cli/get-inventory-information.md

 It will give you all information loaded in ANTA inventory from your [inventory file](../../usage-inventory-catalog/).

-!!! info Offline information only
+!!! tip Offline information only
     By default only information not based on device connection is available.
 If you want to get information based on connection such as hardware model, you should use the `--connected` option.

 ### Example